4 ways to take your home workouts to the next level

-You’ve been sweating it out at home for the past few months.
+Have you been sweating it out at home lately?
 Maybe you’ve been smashing your way through bodyweight workouts with Centr Unleashed and seeing big results!
 However you’ve been getting it done, your exercise mat never goes back into its cupboard anymore, because the next home workout is always just around the corner.

-With gyms slowly starting to open their doors around the world, you’re probably thinking about whether or not you will go back.
-If you’ve arrived at the conclusion that home workouts are your thing for the foreseeable future, we’ve got tips to help you take your training to the next level.
+If you’ve switched the gym for your living room (or bootcamp for your backyard) and arrived at the conclusion that home workouts are your thing going forward, we’ve got tips to help you take your at-home training to the next level.

 Like most things in life, your fitness will only improve if you continue to challenge yourself.
 Progressive overload is a rule in strength training that tells us if we want to see continual improvement, we need to incrementally increase the challenge our muscles face – no new challenge means no new gains.
 So if you want to avoid the dreaded fitness plateau, here’s what you need to do.